 In 2000, during the filming of a beer commercial the stone sustained irreparable damage.
 An arm of a crane fell upon it, damaging the southern upper vertex of the stone.
 The Peru government received wide criticism for allowing the filming of the commercial.
 A worker of the INC ( now Ministry of culture ) is responsible for allowing them to shoot the commercial without permission.

 9) No entry for Helicopters

-An interesting and unknown fact about the Machu Picchu is that it is in a no-fly zone.
-However, in the 1900s, the Peruvian government allowed flyover tours but banned it due to its harmful effect on the flora and fauna of the place.
+An interesting and unknown fact about Machu Picchu is that it is in a no-fly zone.
+However, in the 1900s, the Peruvian government allowed flyover tours but banned them due to their harmful effect on the flora and fauna of the place.

 10) Nudity trend at the Machu Picchu

 In 2014, the trend of ‘nude tourism’ was popular at the historic site; with several tourists detained for taking nude pictures in front of the ruins.
 Subsequently, several Peruvian cultural ministers and directors had to make statements that such actions were inappropriate at the sacred site.

 The Bollywood industry is known for its grand musical numbers in movies.
 So it isn’t surprising that the song ‘Kilimanjaro’ from the movie Enthiran was shot at the historic site.
 An interesting fact is that the Indian government had to get involved to get the appropriate permissions.